 Wait, what is Mangave?
 It's a hybrid that combines the color and texture of Manfreda with the habit of Agave.
 They come in a wide range of colors, shapes, and sizes, so there really is one for every garden.
 These delightful succulents are perennial in zones 9-11, but colder zones can grow them as annuals or bring them indoors as houseplants for winter.
 They're deer and rabbit resistant, drought tolerant, easy to grow, native to North America, and are perfectly suited for containers.
 Try planting one - and soon - you'll be Mad about Mangave®!

-*Handle carefully, as the teeth are quite sharp!DetailsBotanical name: Mangave 'Tooth Fairy' Patent #: USPP 29,599 Common name: Mangave Zone: 9-11 Sun exposure: Sun (> 6 hours sun) Height x width: 8-10″ tall x 16-18" wide Foliage color: Blue-green Season of interest: Summer to fall Uses: Background, border, rock garden, specimen, house plant, dry soils, containers, focal point.
-How To GrowSoil: Dry to average well-draining soil.
+*Handle carefully, as the teeth are quite sharp!DetailsBotanical name: Mangave 'Tooth Fairy' Patent #: USPP 29,599 Common name: Mangave Zone: 9-11 Sun exposure: Sun (> 6 hours sun) Height x width: 8-10″ tall x 16-18" wide Foliage color: Blue-green Season of interest: Summer to fall Bloom time: Grown for foliage Features: Dry soils, drought tolerant, deer resistant, native, rabbit resistant, container plants, best for beginners Uses: Background, border, rock garden, specimen, house plant, dry soils, containers, focal point How To GrowSoil: Dry to average well-draining soil.
 Light: Requires full sun (6+ hours sun) for the best growth and coloration.
 Water: Drought tolerant once established, but still appreciates supplemental water during hot months.
-Spacing: 1-1.5 ft apart Fertilizing: If desired, apply a minimal amount of all-purpose garden fertilizer around the plant in early summer.
+Spacing: 16 - 18 inches apart Fertilizing: If desired, apply a minimal amount of all-purpose garden fertilizer around the plant in early summer.
 Winterizing: Keep dry through the winter.
 If growing outside hardiness zone, bring indoors for the winter until spring.
 Maintenance & pruning: Requires little to no care.
 You may notice "pups" growing around the base.
 These can be removed and transplanted elsewhere.